suraj-jadhav16/backend-home-task/README.md

 You can access the PHP environment's shell by executing `docker-compose exec php bash` (make sure the environment is up and running before, or the command will fail) in root folder.

-We recommend that you always use the PHP container whenever you execute PHP, such as when installing and requiring new composer dependencies.
+We recommend that you always use the PHP container's shell whenever you execute PHP, such as when installing and requiring new composer dependencies.